 Remuneration Committee matters and governance

-- Endorsed the Annual Work Plan for 2019. - Conducted a self-evaluation including a review of the Remuneration Committee Charter. - Conducted private meetings without the assigned executive being present. - Endorsed the report on the Remuneration Committee's activities in 2018.
+- Endorsed the Annual Work Plan for 2020. - Conducted a self-assessment including a review of the Remuneration Committee Charter. - Conducted private meetings without the assigned executive being present. - Endorsed the report on the Remuneration Committee's activities.